unoplatform/workshops/uno-bootcamp/README.md

 ## Computer Setup

-Attendees will need a computer with [Visual Studio for Windows and the Uno Platform Solution Templates installed][developer-environment-setup].
+Attendees will need a computer with [Visual Studio (Any edition) for Windows and the Uno Platform Solution Templates installed][developer-environment-setup].
 Additionally, [Developer Mode in Windows 10][developer-environment-setup] must be enabled.
 If you are doing this workshop as part of a classroom, it is important to [pre-install and configures these components][developer-environment-setup] before attendance as you'll need to download upwards of 12Gb of software from Microsoft.

 ## Suggested Agenda